alexrobertsonuk/ga4-for-content-designers/docs/README.md

 The examples are based on GA4's default setup, with no specialist configuration required - providing a starting point that works across both free and paid GA4 accounts.

-Always follow your organisation's data protection and analytics policies.

 ## Author

 Written by [Alex Robertson](https://www.linkedin.com/in/alexrobertsonuk).